Use the data browser

 • In smart map search, click Save list on the main page.

-• When creating a custom comparison report, you can click Save list in the Add variables window.
+• When creating custom benchmark comparisons, you can click Save list in the Add variables window.

 Use custom and shared data